 PTV Network

-This live blog follows updates for Day 61 of the US-Israel war on Iran.
-For a recap of Day 60, go here.
+This live blog covered developments on Day 61 of the US-Israeli war on Iran.
+For a recap of Day 60, go here, and for Day 62 updates, click here.

 • Iran urges UNSC action while Amnesty condemns Israel’s attacks in Lebanon